Snowblower storage tips

-You're so used to fueling up that you may not remember it's time to drain the fuel for the season.
-Use a siphon to drain the gas tank (place excess fuel in a spare gas can) and store the machine without the fuel.
-If you must keep gas in your snowblower, add a fuel stabilizer to keep the ethanol in the gas from causing issues with the engine's fuel delivery system.
+Make sure the machine is turned off and cooled down before you drain the fuel system.
+Use a siphon to drain the gas tank and place the excess fuel in a spare gas can.
+If you must keep gas in your snowblower, add a fuel stabilizer to help keep the ethanol in the gas from causing issues with the engine's fuel delivery system.

 Replace the spark plug

 Swap out the spark plug for a new one as needed.
 (Double-check the owner's manual for specific instructions.)
-This is an inexpensive part (and easy-to-do snowblower maintenance) that starts the engine, so it's important to keep it in top shape.
-Pros recommend installing a new one each season.
+This is a part that starts the engine, so it's important to keep it in good shape.
+Consider installing a new one each season.

-Fasteners, nuts and bolts tend to loosen as a result of the snowblower's vibration during snow-cleaning tasks.
-Do a thorough once-over to make sure they didn't come loose throughout the season, and tighten as needed.
+Fasteners, nuts and bolts tend to loosen because of the snowblower's vibration during snow-cleaning tasks.
+Do a thorough once-over to make sure they didn't come loose throughout the season and tighten as needed.